-That idea-of the data not physically being in the same place as you-used to sound scary to many.
-What about security?
-What about the risk of losing your data?
-Surely it’s best to have your data on a computer you can see and touch on your premises?
+Many people used to be afraid of the concept of data not physically being in the same area as you.
+What about protection?
+What about the possibility of data loss?
+Isn’t it better to keep your data on a computer that you can see and touch on your premises?

-Counter-intuitively, your data is likely to be more secure when stored in a cloud app, compared with storing it yourself on your own computer or server on your premises.
+Surprisingly, putting your data in a cloud app is more safe than storing it on your own computer or server on your premises.

 The history of bookkeeping

 Before computers, accounting existed for millennia.
 To record debits and credits, revenue and costs, bookkeepers used paper ledgers.
 In the 1800s, machines began to play a role, and in the twentieth century, the introduction of computers revolutionized accounting.